pi-hole/docs/docs/database/domain-database/index.md

 1. Exact allowlist entries
 2. Regex allowlist entries
-3. Exact blocklist entries
+3. Exact denylist entries
 4. Subscribed allowlists
-5. Subscribed blocklists
+5. Subscribed denylist
-6. Regex blocklist entries
+6. Regex denylist entries

 ## Domain tables (`domainlist`)

-The database stores allow-, and blocklists which are directly relevant for Pi-hole's domain blocking behavior.
-The `domainlist` table contains all domains on the allow- and blocklists.
+The database stores allow-, and denylists which are directly relevant for Pi-hole's domain blocking behavior.
+The `domainlist` table contains all domains on the allow- and denylists.
 It has a few extra fields to store data related to a given domain such as the `enabled` state, the dates when the domain was added and when it was last modified, and an optional comment.

 The date fields are defined as `INTEGER` fields as they expect numerical timestamps also known as *UNIX time*.
 The `date_added` and `date_modified` fields are initialized with the current timestamp converted to UNIX time.
 The `comment` field is optional and can be empty.